usman-tahir/hackerrank-30-days-of-code/README.md

 ### Day 8 ("Dictionaries and Maps")
 This exercise used a data structure known as a HashMap to collect, store, and later reference data using key and value pairs.
 Users are prompted for a name and a phone number to add to an address book, and this key value pair (name -> number) can be used to store the data and reference it later.
 If a name does not exist in the address book, then the user is prompted accordingly; otherwise, the name and the number are printed out side by side.

+### Day 9 ("Recursion")
+A basic introduction to recursion, using the factorial algorithm.
+For any number greater than one, the factorial of that number is equal that number multiplied by the factorial of one minus that number ((n!) = (n x factorial(n - 1))); the algorithm for this functionality becomes recursive, since the number 1 is set as a base case (the factorial of 1 is 1), and any other number greater than one follows the normal factorial rule.